-☑ QUARTERLY REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXO For the quarterly period ended Februar ☐ TRANSITION REPORT PURSUANT TO SECTION or I 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 1 For the transition period from to Commission file number 000-08 814 PURE PURE CYCLE CORP ORATION (Exact name of registrant as specified in n its charter) Colorado (State or other jurisdiction of incorporation o organization) 84-0705083 (I.R.S.
-Employer Identification Number) , 34501 E. Quincy Avenue, Bldg.
-34, Wa (Address of principal executive off 80137 (Zip Code) (303) 292 - 3456 (Registrant's telephone number, including g area code) Securities registered pursuant to Section 12 2(b) of the Act: Common Stock 1/3 of \$.01 par value PCYO The NASDAQ Stock Market (Title of each class) (Trading Symbol(s)) (Name of each exchange on which registered) 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding s been subject to such filing requirements for the past 90 days.
-Yes ⊠ No Indicate by check mark whether the registrant has subm (§232.405 of this chapter) during the preceding 12 months File required to be submitted pursuant to Rule 405 of Regulation S-T ant was required to submit such files).
-Yes \boxtimes No \square -accelerated filer, a smaller reporting company, or an emerging growth pany," and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark accounting standards provided pursuant to Section 13(a) of ended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the Ex change Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of the is • Indicate the number of shares outstanding of each of the is Common stock, 1/3 of \$.01 par vi ssuer's classes of common stock, as of Apr •
+For the transition period from ${}$ to ${}$ Commission file number 000-08814

+(Exact name of registrant as specified in its chart er) Colorado 84-0705083 (State or other jurisdiction of incorporation or organization) ization) (I.R.S.
+Employer Identification Number) 34501 E. Quincy Avenue, Bldg.
+34, Watkins, C 00 80137 (Address of principal executive offices) (Zip Code) (303) 292 - 3456 (Registrant's telephone number, including area co de) Securities registered pursuant to Section 12(b) of the e Act: Common Stock 1/3 of \$.01 par value PCYO The NASDAQ Stock Market (Title of each class) (Trading Symbol(s)) (Name of each exchange on which registered) Indicate by check mark whether the registrant (1) has filed all reports re shorter period that the registrant was required to file such reports), and (2 ecurities Exchange Act of 1934 during the preceding 12 months (or for such he past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronical the preceding 12 months (or for such shorter period that the registrant was tted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during Indicate by check mark whether the registrant is a large accelerated filer of "large accelerated filer," "accelerated filer," "smaller reporting compa aller reporting company, or an emerging growth company.
+See the definitions 2 of the Exchange Act.
+Large accelerated filer □ Ac celerated filer Non-accelerated filer ⊠ aller reporting company Em nerging growth company If an emerging growth company, indicate by check mark if the registr provided pursuant to Section 13(a) of the Exchange Act \Box rant has elected to use the extended transition per riod for complying with any new or revised financial accounting standards Indicate by check mark whether the registrant is a shell company (as def fined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 0 🗵 Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of July 1, 2021: 23,910,133 Common stock, 1/3 of \$.01 par value 25,910,155

-PURE CYCLE CORPORATION INDEX TO FEBRUARY 28, 2021 FORM 10-Q
+PURE CYCLE CORPORATION INDEX TO MAY 31, 2021 FORM 10-Q

-Page PART I. FINANCIAL INFORMATION 1 PART I, FINANCIAL INFORMATION I Item 1.
-Condensed Consolidated Financial Statements 1 Condensed Consolidated Balance Sheets: February 28, 2021 (unaudited) and August 31, 2020 1 1 Columny 20, 2021 (unaddirect) and ringuot 31, 2020 • Condensed Consolidated Statements of Operations and Comprehensive Income (unaudited): For the three and six months ended February 28, 2021 and February 29, 2020 2 Condensed Consolidated Statements of Shareholders' Equity (unaudited): For the three and six months ended February 28, 2021 and February 29, 2020 3 Condensed Consolidated Statements of Cash Flows (unaudited): 5 For the six months ended February 28, 2021 and February 29, 2020 5 Notes to Condensed Consolidated Financial Statements 6 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 19 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 29 None 3.
-Quantimate and Quantimete Discretization from Market Mak 2) Item 4.
-Controls and Procedures 29 DARTH OTHER INFORMATION 20 PART II.
-OTHER INFORMATION 30 Item 6.
-Exhibits 30 SIGNATURES 31
+Page PART I. FINANCIAL INFORMATION 1 Item 1.
+Condensed Consolidated Fin nancial Statements 1 Condensed Consolidated Balance S neets: May 31, 2021 (unaudited) and August 31, 2020 1 Condensed Consolidated Statements 2021 and 2020 s of Operations and Comprehensive Income (unaudited): For the three and nine months ended May 31, 2 Condensed Consolidated Statements of Shareholders' Equity (unaudited); For the three and nine months ended May 31, 2021 and 2020 3 Condensed Consolidated Statements s of Cash Flows (unaudited); For the nine months ended May 31, 2021 and 2020 5 Notes to Condensed Consolidated F inancial Statements 6 Item 2.
+Management's Discussion a nd Analysis of Financial Condition and Results of Operations 22 Item 3.
+Quantitative and Qualitative Disclosures About Market Risk 34 Item 4.
+Controls and Procedures 34 PART II.
+OTHER INFORMATION 36 Item 6.
+Exhibits 36 SIGNATURES 37